-Not yet a project DCM week #1
+Not yet a project week #1

-In the first week of our course, we will read a paper by Chung-Suk Cho (Cho et all 2001), Building Project Scope Definition using Project Definition Rating Index (PDRI).
+During the first week of our course, we will read a paper by Chung-Suk Cho (Cho et all 2001), Building Project Scope Definition using Project Definition Rating Index (PDRI).
 The paper discusses the PDRI model as a tool for an (extensive) scope definition.
 The index is divided into 3 sections, 11 categories, and 64 elements.
-The 3 sections are about project decision, project design, and the execution approach.
-Remarkable is that the scope index is much broader than a project brief you are maybe acquainted with and in which the focus is mostly about the project design, “the what”.
-The first and third sections of the PDRI are more about decision-making, the process, strategy, “the how and why”.
+The 3 sections are about project decision, project design, and execution.
+Remarkable is that the scope index is much broader than a project brief you are maybe acquainted with and in which the focus is mostly on the project design, “the what”.
+The first and third sections of the PDRI are more about decision-making, the process, strategy, and “The how and why”, interesting for us managers.

 I would like to give an example.